 If a table hint in the form of INDEX (index_val[ ,...n] ) references a view in a query and you do not also specify the NOEXPAND hint, the index hint is ignored.
 To specify use of a particular index, use NOEXPAND.

 Generally, when the query optimizer matches an indexed view to a query, any hints specified on the tables or views in the query are applied directly to the indexed view.
 If the query optimizer chooses not to use an indexed view, any hints are propagated directly to the tables referenced in the view.
 For more information, see View Resolution.
 This propagation does not apply to join hints.
 They are applied only in their original position in the query.
 Join hints are not considered by the query optimizer when matching queries to indexed views.
 If a query plan uses an indexed view that matches part of a query that contains a join hint, the join hint is not used in the plan.

-Hints are not allowed in the definitions of indexed views in SQL Server 2005.
-In both 80 and 90 compatibility modes, SQL Server ignores hints inside indexed view definitions when maintaining them, or when executing queries that use indexed views.
+Hints are not allowed in the definitions of indexed views in SQL Server 2008.
+In compatibility mode 80 and higher, SQL Server ignores hints inside indexed view definitions when maintaining them, or when executing queries that use indexed views.
 Although using hints in indexed view definitions will not produce a syntax error in 80 compatibility mode, they are ignored.